Makarios III: Early life, studies and Church career (1913–1950)

-Michael Christodoulou Mouskos was born in Panayia village in the Paphos District of Cyprus.
+Michael Christodoulou Mouskos was born in Panayia village in the Paphos District of Cyprus, which was then part of the British Protectorate.
 In 1926, aged 13, he was admitted to Kykkos Monastery as a novice.
 At age 20 he was sent to the Pancyprian Gymnasium in Nicosia where he completed his secondary education in 1936.
 He studied theology and law at the University of Athens during World War II, graduating in 1942.
 He took up the duties of a priest in the Cypriot Orthodox Church while sustaining an interest in academic theology; he received a World Council of Churches scholarship to undertake further study at Boston University in Massachusetts.

 In 1948, while still studying at Boston, he was elected Bishop of Kition against his will.
 Mouskos adopted, as his clerical name, an old Greek given name Makários (Μακάριος) meaning "happy, fortunate, blessed".
 He then returned to Cyprus.
 Like many public figures in the Greek Cypriot community in Cyprus in the 1940s and 1950s, he was an active supporter of enosis, the union of Cyprus with the Kingdom of Greece.